Synonymous64/Praj-Portfolio/praj-portfolio/content/projects/NotesandSchedulingApplication.md

 showInProjects: true
 ---

-Building a custom multisite compatible notes app to keep track of daily schedule with Google Oauth
+Building a custom multisite compatible notes app to keep track of daily schedule with Google Oauth.